-WATCH LIVE | President in Lima now; will be in North Canton later
+TRUMP TRIP | Ryan says Trump spews 'empty rhetoric

 Trump is at the Joint Systems Manufacturing Center in Lima and will be flying into the Akron-Canton Airport later today.

+At the Lima plant, U.S. Sen. Rob Portman, said, "The best tanks and armored vehicles in the world are made in Lima, Ohio.
+The JSMC and our Ohio workers are not just making our country safer, they’re supporting our allies around the world during some very dangerous times."

-The Republican is to attend a private fundraiser at the Brookside Country Club, just outside Canton, tonight.
+Trump is to attend a private fundraiser at the Brookside Country Club, just outside Canton, tonight.

 There is a handful of journalists, including two from The Vindicator, at the airport waiting for Trump’s arrival.
 He’s expected to arrive about 5 p.m. though Air Force One will probably land a little later than that.